 Information on child deaths can be received at a much later date than the original registration data, following processes of child death reviews, autopsies and coronial investigations.
 A critical element of the Register's comprehensiveness and research value is the inclusion of new information relating to individual child deaths as it is received.
-However, it should be noted the information on deaths in previous periods may therefore differ from those presented in earlier published annual reports.
+As a result, the information on deaths presented in this report may differ from those presented in earlier published annual reports.